Department of Health

 Key messages

-• Under certain circumstances, cemetery trusts and other managers of Crown land are exempt from the requirements outlined under the Fences Act 1968.
+• Under certain circumstances, cemetery trusts and other managers of Crown land are exempt from requirements under the Fences Act 1968.

-The requirements regarding the establishment and replacement of cemetery fences are set out under the Fences Act 1968 and not the Cemeteries and Crematoria Act 2003.
+The requirements regarding the establishment and replacement of cemetery fences are set out under the Fences Act 1968, not the Cemeteries and Crematoria Act 2003.

-It should be noted however, that where a cemetery trust has leased or provided a licence in respect of any public cemetery land, then the exemption under s.
-31 of the Fences Act 1968 does not extend to the person to whom the lease or licence has been provided to.
-This means the person will need to comply with the Fences Act 1968.
+It should be noted that where a cemetery trust has leased or provided a licence over any public cemetery land, then the exemption under s.
+31 of the Fences Act does not extend to the person to whom the lease or licence has been provided to.
+This means the person will need to comply with the Fences Act and contribute to the cost of fencing works.

 Health.vic